See what Broad College Education Abroad programs are available.

 Students who study abroad discover that stepping outside of their cultures to live and study in a foreign country influences their careers and educational choices, increases self-confidence, enhances cultural tolerance and understanding, and facilitates lifelong friendships.

-The programs below are sponsored by the Eli Broad College of Business and tend to work well for Broad students.
+Programs sponsored by the Eli Broad College of Business tend to work well for Broad students.
 Students should still consult with an advisor to confirm that the courses available on any given program fits with a student’s course of study and major.
-A complete list of Broad College education abroad programs is also available in PDF.

 Students may also work with the MSU Office for Education Abroad or their Broad College advisor to choose another study abroad program that better fits their needs.
 MSU offers more than 260 programs in more than 60 countries on all continents.
 There are options offered as long as an academic year or as short as a winter break and students are able to go as early as their first year or as late as senior year.